Skip to content

 }

-Wallet retrieves the authorization server metadata
+Wallet retrieves the authorization servers metadata

 Using the authorization_servers, the wallet requests the metadata on the .well-known endpoint defined in RFC8414 for the relevant authorization server.
 This step provides the wallet with the endpoint where the pre-authorized token can be exchanged for a traditional OAUTH2.0 access token.